YadunandanRaman/Action_Conditioned_JEPA/README.md

 This repository contains the official PyTorch implementation of the paper **"Action-Conditioned JEPA: Emergence of World Models via Epistemic Curiosity"**.

-## 📖 Abstract
-Current AI systems largely rely on passive next-token prediction on static datasets.
-We argue that true understanding requires **agency**—the ability to act, predict consequences, and update beliefs based on prediction errors.

 This project implements a **Unified Agent Architecture** that integrates:
 1.  **Transformer World Model (JEPA):** Predicts latent state dynamics instead of pixels using Self-Attention and Rotary Embeddings (RoPE).